Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Conclusion and future work

 \section{Conclusion and future work}

-This study establishes the efficacy of PEFT techniques in fine-tuning LLMs for code generation.
-Our comparative analysis across various parameter-efficient techniques, including LoRA, IA3, Prompt tuning, Prefix tuning, QLoRA, reveals the superiority of PEFT over full fine-tuning for small language models and ICL for LLMs.
+This study establishes the effectiveness of PEFT techniques in fine-tuning LLMs for code generation.
+Our comparative analysis across various parameter-efficient techniques, including LoRA, IA3, Prompt tuning, Prefix tuning, and QLoRA, reveals the superiority of PEFT over full fine-tuning for SLMs and ICL and RAG for LLMs.
 Furthermore, our study illustrates the practicality of PEFT under a limited resources scenario, effectively mitigating the reliance on large and expensive computational infrastructures.
-To the best of our knowledge, this study is the first comprehensive exploration of PEFT techniques for LLMs in software engineering, suggesting a promising avenue for future research.
+To the best of our knowledge, this study is among the first comprehensive exploration of PEFT techniques for LLMs in software engineering, suggesting a promising avenue for future research.
 We anticipate our findings will inspire further investigation into the application of PEFT techniques in software engineering, with potentially far-reaching impacts.
-Our future work will extend the study to alternative SE tasks such as automated code review, and comment generation.
+Our future work will extend the study to alternative software engineering tasks such as automated code review and comment generation.
 Finally, we aim to validate further relevance of PEFT techniques under multi-tasking and continual learning settings for automated software engineering.
-Our replication package is available at: \url{https://github.com/martin-wey/peft-llm-code}.